sportynest/Moodle-Email-Scrapper/README.md

 ## Overview

-The Moodle Email Scraper is a Python application that scrapes email addresses from Moodle user profiles.
-It leverages browser cookies for authentication and navigation within the Moodle platform, extracting email addresses from user profiles and storing them in a JSON file.
+The Moodle Email Scraper is a Python application designed to scrape email addresses from Moodle user profiles within a classroom.
+As a member of the classroom, you can use your browser cookies for authentication and navigation within the Moodle platform.
+The application extracts email addresses from the user's profiles and stores them in a JSON file for easy access and management.

 ## Features